grero/PanGUI/README.md

                            linkxaxes=[0, 0, 2, 2))
 ```
 This will link the x-axes of the first two objects together, and the x-axes of the second two objects.
 `linkxaxes` and `linkyaxes` should contain the index of the objects to which the axis should be linked.
 Specifying its own inde, like for the 1st and 3rd object in the above example, is a non-oeration, meaning they specify no link.
-In other words, the default state, with no axes linking, in the abovce example is `linkxaxes = [0,1,2,3]`.
+In other words, the default state, with no axes linking, in the above example is `linkxaxes = [0,1,2,3]`.